KenzoJ/Pokemon-Discord-Bot-Replit/readme.md

 Purpose of this bot is for people who do pokemon runs in Unbound who want to track their many runs a bit more effeciently.
 This works best with a soul link run with multiple people and allows all members to use the bot.

 ### Current Feature Pushes
+- Improving speed of adding pokemon: drop down for IVs
+- Picture for upcoming major fight
+- List of battle items, then gives specific battle item description
+- Learnable moves from a pokemon
-- Adding the ability to delete stored pokemon
+- - Adding the ability to delete stored pokemon (using buttons)
--

 A few initial ideas are below.
 I am open to any feedback or changes.